 ‘Tokens’ have been assigned to parts of the engine based on their influence on performance of which Mercedes, Renault and Ferrari can modify 32 of the 66.

 According to the Reuters, a letter from FIA race director Charlie Whiting states: “As each of the four 2015 manufacturers will have an homologated power unit at the start of the season, we believe it would be fair to ensure that each of them enjoys equal opportunities for upgrades during the season.

 “We will therefore allow the new manufacturer to use the same number of tokens that the other three manufacturers have available to them, taken as an average of the three.

 “For example, if the three 2014 manufacturers have eight, seven and five unused tokens respectively at the start of the season, then the new manufacturer will be allowed to use six during the season.”

-The BBC, meanwhile, reports that the FIA's decision, which has resulted in Honda jumping to second favourite with Paddy Power to win the Constructors' title, "takes into account the opinions of Honda's rivals that it had an advantage inherent in entering a year late in that it knew a target to aim for, because it was aware of the performance of the rival engines in 2014."
+The BBC, meanwhile, reports that the FIA’s decision “takes into account the opinions of Honda’s rivals that it had an advantage inherent in entering a year late in that it knew a target to aim for, because it was aware of the performance of the rival engines in 2014.”